A generalization of Marstrand's theorem and some geometric applications: Abstract

 \section{Abstract}

-In this paper we prove two general results related to Marstrand's projection theorem in a quite general formulation over separable metric spaces under a suitable transversality hypothesis (the ``projections" are in principle only measurable) - the result is flexible enough to, in particular, recover most of the classical Marstrand-like theorems.
-Our proofs use simpler tools than many classical works in the subject, where some techniques from harmonic analysis or special geometrical structures on the spaces are used.
-Also we show a geometric application of our results.
+In this paper we prove using quite elementary methods, with a combinatorial nature, two general results related to Marstrand's projection theorem in a quite general formulation over metric spaces under a suitable transversality condition (the ``projections" are in principle only continuous, and the transversality condition gives flexibility in exponents) - the result is flexible enough to, in particular, recover most of the classical Marstrand-like theorems.
+We also give some new geometrical applications of our results - one of them is a new result related to Falconer's distance conjecture.